A “101” Guide to Real Estate Investing for Beginners

 When you begin the process of real estate investment, first identify your goals.
 If you need assistance, professional partners can answer your questions.
 A financial planner or advisor can help you with the first step of determining your readiness as well as a financial plan.
 A real estate agent with experience in real estate investment properties can also be a big help.
 Look for someone with commercial experience, or contact a commercial brokerage.
 Commercial real estate brokers are trained to assist in analyzing commercial real estate investments.

 Another way to get into real estate is by joining a real estate investment group.
 These groups make the decisions for you with your input, and invest your money into a pool with other people.
-Although note that real estate investment groups, also known as private equity groups, traditionally require investors to be accredited.
-An easy option to get started could be to invest in HappyNest with as little as $10.
+Although note that real estate investment groups, also known as private equity groups, traditionally require investors to be accredited, but an easy option to get started with non accredited real estate investing could be to invest in HappyNest with as little as $10.

 How to Choose the Right Real Estate Investment